liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

-As the conversation progressed, the seeds of doubt were planted in Petra's heart―― these arrangements were all made in the hope that, when their demands ultimately failed, the conversation would spread from the mouths of Petra and the others once they were freed.
+As the conversation progressed, the seeds of doubt were planted in Petra's heart―― these arrangements were all made in the hope that, when their demands ultimately failed, this contents of this conversation would spread from the mouths of Petra and the others once they were freed.

-―― To prevent this situation, the Mole-people risked everything to be the first to speak out loudly.
+――If Emilia becomes the selected candidate, the second Demi-human War might break out.
+To prevent this situation, the Mole-people risked everything to be the first to speak out loudly.

-However, this plan required more than just a successful implementation of the apparent plan, it required a certain level of awareness.
+However, this plan required more than just the outward appearance of its successful execution, it required a certain level of awareness.

 The reason was――

-"If this story reaches the central administration of the country, the Mole-people's reputation would be tarnished.
-If you threaten the country by taking the Kingdom's nobles as hostages, then all the people of your tribe would suuurely~ be held accountable."
+Roswaal: \[If this story reaches the central administration of the country, the Mole-people's reputation would be tarnished.
+If you threaten the country by taking the Kingdom's nobles as hostages, then all the people of your tribe would suuurely~ be held accountable.\]

-"Guu… Hk!"
+Petra: \[Guu… Hk!\]

-"On the contrary, that's exactly what you waaanted~, isn't it? ――When accountability is called for and the penalties are widely known, people will seek answers.
-The heroic atrocities commited by the Mole-people for the sake of the world."
+Roswaal: \[On the contrary, that's exactly what you waaanted~, isn't it?
+――When accountability is called for and the penalties are widely known, people will seek answers.
+The heroic atrocities committed by the Mole-people for the sake of the world.\]

 Roswaal put Petra's inferences into words as if he were deeply dissecting them.